-Balliol College was established in 1263 and is one of the oldest colleges of the University of Oxford.
-With almost 400 undergraduate students and an equal number of postgraduates, Balliol is also one of the University’s largest colleges.
+Balliol College was established in 1263 and is one of the oldest colleges in the University of Oxford.
+It is also one of the largest, with almost 400 undergraduate students and an equal number of postgraduates.
 Highly sought-after as a conference venue out of term time, Balliol’s 11 meeting rooms and 260 bedrooms are in constant use year-round.

-Where possible legacy equipment was reused and functionality was enhanced through system upgrading.
-In this instance Balliol’s existing fire detectors had been discontinued and the College wanted to move to an open protocol, so they would not be tied to one manufacturer.
-Therefore it was determined that the comprehensive replacement of the system would be more cost-effective in the long run.
+Where possible, legacy equipment was to be reused and functionality enhanced through system upgrades.
+In this instance, Balliol’s existing fire detectors had been discontinued and the College wanted to move to an open protocol, so they would not be tied to a single manufacturer.
+Therefore, it was determined that a comprehensive replacement of the system would be more cost-effective in the long run.
 Paul Mulford added, “We were undertaking an extensive upgrade and nervous about inconveniencing staff, students and conference guests.
 However, we have a very close relationship with Chris Lewis and were confident that they had the skills and experience to design and install our new system without unnecessary disruption.”

-Our engineers conducted an in-depth site survey to assess Balliol’s fire protection requirements; the new system needed to be considerably larger than the original to meet regulations.
-The final design included over 1,000 detectors, an increase of threefold.
+Our engineers conducted an in-depth site survey to assess Balliol’s fire protection requirements.
+The new system needed to be considerably larger than the original to meet modern regulations.
+The final design included over 1,000 detectors, a threefold increase.

 Balliol’s new fire alarm system is divided into six separate zones, each networked onto a single platform and control panel.
 If an alarm is activated it will only sound in the affected area and therefore not cause unnecessary disruption to other parts of the college.
 By integrating the six systems onto one platform Balliol can centrally manage and monitor every device from a single point.